hnkansai/hnkansai_talks/README.md

 ## HN Kansai 6 - Osaka - 29 March 2013

+- Hotfix, a Chrome Extension - by Andrew Holsted
+- Multirotors - by Stoyan Zhekov
+- Using MailChimp and Zapier to Improve a Newsletter - by Sacha Greif

 ## HN Kansai 5 - Kyoto - 25 January 2013